jwadolowski/cookbook-cq/README.md

 For non-factory (regular) configs:

 * `create` - updates already existing configuration
-* `delete` - restores default settings of given OSGi config (regardless of defined properties)
+* `delete` - restores default settings of given OSGi config if all properties match to defined state.
+If you'd like to restore default settings regardless of current properties please use `force` parameter

 For factory configs: